survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 * Webpack allows you to extract a JSON file containing information about the build.
 The information can include the build composition and timing.
 * The generated information can be analyzed using various tools that give insight into aspects such as the bundle composition.
+* **Performance budget** allows you to set limits to the build size.
+Maintaining a budget can keep developers more conscious of the size of the generated bundles.
 * Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
 It can also reveal bigger issues, such as redundant data.
 * You can find third party tools that don't depend on webpack but are still valuable for analysis.